Watchmen (2024 film): Chapter II

 Rorschach and the Nite Owl continue to research more about Pyramid Holdings, and head to Veidt Enterprises to warn Adrian Veidt, where they discover that he owns and controls Pyramid Holdings.
 Realizing Adrian is behind everything - including the death of the Comedian - Rorschach and the Nite Owl track Veidt to Karnak, his private base in the Antarctic.
-Manhattan teleports himself and Juspeczyk to New York City, only to discover to their horror than an otherworldly species has attacked the city, killing millions in the process.
-Manhattan senses the presence of tachyon particles around the creature after killing it and finally realizes that Veidt was the man behind everything.
+Manhattan teleports himself and Juspeczyk to New York City, only to discover than an otherworldly species has attacked the city, killing millions in the process.
+After destroying the creature, Manhattan senses the presence of tachyon particles around it and realizes that Veidt was the man behind everything.
 At the Karnak, Rorschach and Nite Owl reunite with Manhattan and Juspeczyk to confront Veidt, now dressed as his former superhero persona, Ozymandias.

-Veidt is remorseless about his role in the attack, explaining that Veidt Enterprises used genetic engineering to create the "aliens" and stage a fake invasion, thereby uniting the world against them and thus laying foundations for a new age of global peace and cooperation.
+Veidt explains that Veidt Enterprises used genetic engineering to create the "aliens" and stage a fake invasion, thereby uniting the world against them and thus laying foundations for a new age of global peace and cooperation.
 He declares that by doing this, he has created a world that no longer needs superheroes, and one where he will be uniquely positioned to shape human society in his own image.

-Manhattan confronts Veidt after surviving an advanced weapon designed to kill him, only for the latter to show him a news broadcast of world leaders putting aside their differences and declaring a mutual plan to fight the "aliens".
-Veidt is elated that his plan worked, but his former colleagues swear that they will see him face justice for all the harm he's done.
-Veidt argues that by arresting and prosecuting him, they risk exposing his plans and undoing all the work thus far, stating that millions of people would have died for nothing.
-The heroes reluctantly agree to keep this a secret except for Rorschach, who is disgusted by their agreement and vows to expose Veidt.
-Unable to see any other way, Manhattan vaporizes Rorschach at his request, devasting Nite Owl.
+Manhattan confronts Veidt about his ideals, only for the latter to show him a news broadcast of world leaders putting aside their differences and declaring a mutual plan to fight the "aliens".
+However, Veidt's former colleagues swear that they will see him face justice for all the harm he has done.
+Veidt argues that by arresting and prosecuting him, they risk exposing his plans and thus undoing all the work for a "better world", stating that millions of people would have died for nothing.
+On hearing this, the heroes reluctantly come to a compromise and agree to Veidt's machinations a secret except for Rorschach, who is disgusted by their agreement and promises to expose Veidt.
+Unable to see any other way and disagreeing to be complicit in Veidt's actions, Manhattan kills Rorschach at his request, gravely devastating Nite Owl.
 Manhattan then departs to explore the universe.

-In an epilogue, Dreiberg and Laurie, now posing as a married couple using the surname "Hollis", visit a dying Sally Juspeczyk, where Laurie tells her she knows who her true father was and forgives her.
+Dreiberg and Laurie, now posing as a married couple using the surname "Hollis", later visit a dying Sally Juspeczyk.
+There, Laurie tells her she knows who her true father was and forgives her.

+During the end credits, Benny Anger expresses resentment over America's newfound peace with Russia limiting his opportunities for outrage content derisively telling his assistant Seymour to find something from the "crank files" to run to give them content to publish.
+As he searches the files, he reaches for what ends up being Rorschach's journal, which he left in a mailbox before heading off to face Veidt, his entries detailing the conspiracy and Veidt's involvement in it.